-- 4. In the case of submission of the Proxy Form other than via the Nico AGM Website, the instrument appointing the Chairman of the Meeting as proxy must be under the hand of the appointor or on his/her attorney duly authorised in writing.
+- 4. The instrument appointing the Chairman of the Meeting as proxy must be under the hand of the appointor or on his/her attorney duly authorised in writing.
 Where the instrument appointing the Chairman of the Meeting as proxy is executed by a corporation, it must be executed either under its common seal or signed on its behalf by its attorney duly authorised in writing or by an authorised officer of the corporation, failing which the instrument of proxy may be treated as invalid. - 5.
 A corporation which is a member may authorise by resolution of its directors or other governing body such person as it thinks fit to act as its representative at the Meeting, in accordance with Section 179 of the Companies Act, Chapter 50 of Singapore. - 6.
-An investor who holds shares under the CPF or Supplementary Retirement Scheme ("CPF/SRS Investor") and wishes to vote, should approach their respective Agent Banks/SRS operators to submit their votes by 3 August 2020 at 2.00 p.m. to appoint the Chairman of the Meeting as their proxy, at least 7 working days before the AGM. - 7.
+An investor who holds shares under the CPF or Supplementary Retirement Scheme ("CPF/SRS Investor") and wishes to vote, should approach their respective Agent Banks/SRS operators to submit their votes by 17 June 2021 at 5.00 p.m. to appoint the Chairman of the Meeting as their proxy, at least 7 working days before the AGM - 7.
 A Depositor's name must appear on the Depository Register maintained by The Central Depository (Pte) Limited as at 72 hours before the time fixed for holding the AGM in order for the Depositor to be entitled to vote at the AGM. - 8.
-Please note that shareholders will NOT be able to vote through the Live Webcast and can only vote with their proxy forms which are required to be submitted in accordance with the foregoing paragraphs. - # For any member who acts as an intermediary pursuant to Section 181(6) of the Companies Act, Cap.
-50, who is either: - (a) a banking corporation licensed under the Banking Act (Cap.
-19) or its wholly-owned subsidiary which provides nominee services and holds shares in that capacity; - (b) a capital markets services licence holder which provides custodial services for securities and holds shares in that capacity; and - (c) Central Provident Fund ("CPF") Board established by the Central Provident Fund Act (Cap.
-36), in respect of shares purchased on behalf of CPF investors.
+Please note that shareholders will NOT be able to vote through the Live Webcast and can only vote with their proxy forms which are required to be submitted in accordance with the foregoing paragraphs. - # A Relevant Intermediary is: - (a) a banking corporation licensed under the Banking Act (Chapter 19) or a wholly-owned subsidiary of such banking corporation, whose business includes the provision of nominee services and who holds shares in that capacity; or - (b) a person holding a capital markets services licence to provide custodial services for securities under the Securities and Future Act (Chapter 289) and who holds shares in that capacity; or - (c) the Central Provident Fund Board established by the Central Provident Fund Act (Chapter 36), in respect of shares purchased under the subsidiary legislation made under that Act providing for the making of investments from the contributions and interest standing to the credit of members of the Central Provident Fund, if the Board holds those shares in the capacity of an intermediary pursuant to or in accordance with that subsidiary legislation.